Sagar-Gusain/loan-approval-prediction/README.md

 ## Dataset

 The dataset is **not included** in this repository.
-Further Information about the dataset is given in the file "requirements.txt"
+Information about all the Python packages are given in "requirements.txt"

 ## Results